 It depends on the menstruum, also known as the base or solvent, that you choose.
 And how well you store it.

 Alcohol tinctures can last up to five years (or more – depending on the advice you listen to).
 They don’t normally last that long in my house – I make enough to last my family a year or so, then make a fresh batch the following season.

 Vinegar tinctures last up to three years, while glycerin tinctures last up to two years, so whichever menstruum you choose, the final product will last for a considerable length of time.

-Apple cider vinegar is a great choice for anyone who wants or needs to avoid alcohol, as you benefit from the healthful properties of the ACV as well as the tincture.
+Apple cider vinegar (this is a great organic choice that contains the Mother) is a great choice for anyone who wants or needs to avoid alcohol, as you benefit from the healthful properties of the ACV as well as the tincture.
 Just remember, if you do choose to make an apple cider vinegar tincture, use raw, unfiltered ACV that still contains the mother.